u-ways/spring-boot-reactive-microservice-kt/README.md

 complex provisioning logic involved in the booking process.
 However, for the sake of this project, I decided to keep it simple.

+It's also worth mentioning the "Availability & Pre-Booking Service" shouldn't be communicating with the Database directly, as it would complicate data synchronisation with the "Reservation Service".
+Instead, it would be better to have a repository service that would handle the database operations.
+This would allow us to have a more decoupled architecture and a more scalable solution via an intermediary API layer which would mediate database operations.
+However, I wanted to use the R2DBC in this POC, and so I've overlooked this architectural decision.

 ### Other Practices and Technical Decisions

 I have decided to follow DDD (Domain-Driven Design) principles for this project, and drive the implementation via ATDD